 You are using an old browser with security vulnerabilities and can not use the features of this website.

-The department's chief areas of research and teaching reflect recent changes in the understanding of literature, language, and culture, employing
+The department's chief areas of research and teaching reflect recent changes in the understanding of culture, language, literature, teacher training and didactics employing:

 On the one hand, these priorities represent key developments in the scholarly disciplines of English and American Studies.
 On the other hand, they also promote interdisciplinary research and teaching both within the department (such as combining research into linguistic variation with postcolonial literary studies) and across the Faculty of Philosophy (for example in the successful interdisciplinary cooperation in the research area Unsettled Cultures / Mobilised Cultures).

 Departmental research focuses on forms of linguistic, cultural, and literary representation which mirror the globality of the modern world both as it is today and as it is characterised by its historical heritage.
 This approach also yields the requisite know-how to move in the multicultural environments in which we live and work.

 Through the reflection on language and text, English and American Studies convey intercultural competence not merely as a body of knowledge that could equally well be acquired by just reading and memorising.
 They aim to understand the languages and cultures of Great Britain, the United States, and the anglophone former colonised countries in their interaction with historical as well as current connections to other languages and cultures.
 In doing so, they do not try to level the differences between the languages and cultures of Great Britain, the United States, and the anglophone former colonised countries based on any one universal paradigm.
 Neither do they assume that by way of cultural transfer this plurality of languages and cultures can be counted among the assets of any single national tradition.
 The focus of discussion lies with selected manifestations of language and culture in intercultural communication, in literary and other cultural artefacts, in past and present.